-- 1. Think both critically and creatively. - 2.
-Demonstrate the ability to understand, interpret, and evaluate works of literature (from the earliest texts to current bestsellers), as well as his or her own work. - 3.
-Demonstrate competence in various types of writing that prepares him or her for graduate school and/or a job in technical writing, editing, creative writing, journalistic writing, countless other types of professional writing. - 4.
-Demonstrate the awareness of the power of words and language and the responsibility that accompanies the ability to use words and language in a positive way. - 5.
+- 1. Think both critically and creatively. - Demonstrate the ability to understand, interpret, and evaluate works of literature (from the earliest texts to current bestsellers), as well as his or her own work. - 3.
+Demonstrate competence in various types of writing that prepares him or her for graduate school and/or a job in technical writing, editing, creative writing, journalistic writing, countless other types of professional writing.

+- Demonstrate the awareness of the power of words and language and the responsibility that accompanies the ability to use words and language in a positive way. - 5.
 Demonstrate an awareness of and appreciation for the diversities among people across the globe. - 6.
 Embrace and articulate personal integration of faith and learning.

-- 1. 12 hours writing courses - A. 6 hours creative writing
+- 1. 12 hours writing courses

+- A. 6 hours creative writing

+- ENGL-3523 Creative Writing I

-ENGL-3533 Creative Writing II
+- ENGL-3533 Creative Writing II

-B.3 hours individualized writing
+- B. 3 hours individualized writing

-ENGL-3813 Individualized Writing
+- ENGL-3813 Individualized Writing

-C. 3 hours technical writing
+- C. 3 hours technical writing

+- ENGL-3493 Technical Writing

-2.3 hours literary criticism
+- 2. 3 hours literary criticism

+- ENGL-3013 Literary Criticism
-3.9-15 hours 3000/4000 level literature courses

-4.6 hours grammar and linguistics
+- 3. 9-15 hours 3000/4000 level literature courses 4.
+6 hours grammar and linguistics

+- ENGL-3313 Introduction to Linguistics

+- ENGL-3713 Structure of the English Language

-5. 3-9 hours journalism
+- 5. 3-9 hours journalism

+- COMM-2113 Media Writing

-COMM-3523 Reporting and Editing the News
+- COMM-3523 Reporting and Editing the News

-COMM-3823 Feature Writing
+- COMM-3823 Feature Writing

-6.3 hours Senior Seminar
+- 6. 3 hours Senior Seminar

-ENGL-4733 Senior Seminar
+- ENGL-4733 Senior Seminar

-Two courses in the same foreign language,

-minimum total - 6 hours
+- 7. Two courses in the same foreign language, minimum total 6 hours

-Students cannot use a course in a major and a minor.
+\\Students cannot use a course in a major and a minor.
 If a course that is required in the student's major is also required in his or her minor, a substitute course should be chosen with the help of the student's advisor.